 Referral Process – How to Access Grandview Kids Physiotherapy Services and Supports

-For all general inquiries, information on additional resources, or to speak with a team member about eligibility criteria and initiating a referral, families are able to call or email Service Navigation at Grandview Kids.
-Our team will be pleased to answer your questions and connect your child with the appropriate services to meet their needs.
+For all general inquiries, information on additional resources, or to speak with a team member about making a referral or eligibility criteria, please visit our Referral Page.
+Our Service Navigation team will happily answer your questions and connect your child with the appropriate services to meet their needs.